 Holiday pay rules

-Rule No. 3: If you close for a holiday, and you have a bona fide benefits plan, you can require exempts to take accrued time off, provided they receive payments equal to their guaranteed salary.
+Rule No. 3: If you close for a holiday, you can require exempts to take accrued time off, provided they receive payments equal to their guaranteed weekly salary.
 Note: Exempts who have run out of accrued time must still be paid their full salaries.

-Rule No. 4: If you shut down for the week, you needn’t pay exempts anything.
+Rule No. 4: If you shut down for an entire workweek, you needn’t pay exempts anything.
 Exempts don’t need to be paid if they don’t work for a week.
-They may use vacation time, if they have it.
+They may use vacation time if they have it.

 Holiday work rules